Swamp People: Spinoff shows

 A third spinoff, Swamp People Serpent Invasion started airing on the History Channel on March 9, 2020.
-It features Troy and Chase Landry and Bruce Mitchell teaming with Florida natives Zak Catchem and Bill Booth to eradicate pythons from the Everglades, where they are an invasive species.
-The series lasted for two seasons and twelve episodes.
+It features Troy and Chase Landry and Bruce Mitchell teaming with Florida natives Zak Catchem and Bill Booth to eradicate Burmese pythons from the Everglades, where they are an invasive species.

 Mobile app games

 Two mobile app games were produced as a tie-in to the show: